affinidi/affinidi-did-resolver/README.md

 Library of useful Decentralized Identifier (DID) libraries.

+This resolver running locally will exceed 250k DID Resolutions per second in full cache mode.

+Bypassing the cache for simple computational DIDs like did:key for example, it can exceed 500K resolutions/second.

+The main goal is to cache network bound DID resolutions like did:web or did:ethr etc.

 > **IMPORTANT:**
 > Affinidi DID Resolver is provided "as is" without any warranties or guarantees, and by using this framework, users agree to assume all risks associated with its deployment and use including implementing security, and privacy measures in their applications.
 Affinidi assumes no liability for any issues arising from the use or modification of the project.